versett/versett-scripts/README.md

 # versett-scripts

-Collection of scripts necessary for all V// projects
+Collection of scripts that are useful for V// projects.